NAFTA - Chapter 11 - Investment

 Factual overview and nature of the claim

-The Act was passed in response to the findings of a strategic environmental study on hydrocarbon development in the maritime estuary basin and the northwestern Gulf of St. Lawrence, which concludes that this environment is not conducive to hydrocarbon development activities.
-This study was preceded by numerous other studies that, since 2003, have been analyzing the impact of hydrocarbon exploration and exploitation activities on the biophysical and human environment of the St. Lawrence River.
+The Act was passed in response to the findings of a strategic environmental study on hydrocarbon development in the maritime estuary basin and the northwestern Gulf of St. Lawrence, which concluded that this environment was not conducive to hydrocarbon development activities.

-The Government of Canada also points out that the minimum standard of treatment guaranteed in Article 1105 of NAFTA does not protect investors’ legitimate expectations.
+The Government of Canada also pointed out that the minimum standard of treatment guaranteed in Article 1105 of NAFTA did not protect investors’ legitimate expectations.
 Even if this were the case, no representative of the Government of Quebec communicated to the claimant any guarantee, promise or specific assurance that could create legitimate expectations relating to the development of hydrocarbon resources that may be found beneath the St. Lawrence River.

-Legal Documents
+Legal documents

-This case is governed by the arbitral rules of the United Nations Commission on International Trade Law.
 Legal documents related to this case can be viewed at the website of the International Centre for Settlement of Investment Disputes.

 The Government of Canada is not responsible for the accuracy, reliability or currency of the information supplied by external sources.
 Users wishing to rely upon this information should consult directly with the source of the information.
 Content provided by external sources is not subject to official languages, privacy and accessibility requirements.